dimagi/mpact/docs/index.md

 **NOTE:** The Telegram API will only return the Telegram ID of participants that have messaged the bot in the past.
 (Telegram does not allow bots to look up random people.)
+Thus, it is important to ask all participants to directly message the bot if their data is to be linked to the relevant Study ID.
+Participants must message the bot prior to the upload, but the upload can be done more than once with no issues.

 ## Flagging messages